 Diversity at work

 Diversity is hot.
-Every organisation stresses the importance of ‘getting the numbers right’ these days.
-Every organisation tries to make minority groups disappear by creating equal chances for all.
+Every organization stresses the importance of ‘getting the numbers right’ these days.
+Every organization tries to make minority groups disappear by creating equal chances for all.
 Getting the numbers right however is only step one.
-Organisations do not benefit when all flavours of human diversity are represented well, but different voices don’t get heard.
+Organizations do not benefit when all flavors of human diversity are represented well, but different voices don’t get heard.
 The culture has to change, not the numbers.

 Attitude 3: Dare to make a difference

 In the previous 2 blogs, I introduced two key elements of true diversity: an attitude of ‘unlimited curiosity’ combined with the willingness to put yourself in a ‘vulnerable position’.
 But these two things will only make a difference if you have a clear goal.
 That is what this third blog is about: diversity only becomes visible in an organization when individuals are willing to speak up and voice their opinion openly, with the aim to make a difference.

 Willing to make a difference: this sounds so easy.
 Everybody will admit they want to make a difference at work.
 But the meaning here is deeper than just a willingness to be noticed for what we do.
 It is about making a conscious choice on making your voice heard – about things that matter to you – especially when your opinion differs from the common view.
 This requires, first of all, an independent mind.
 For those of you that read ‘The Seven Habits of Highly Effective People’ by Stephen Covey (and who did not read this?), this is about the first 3 habits of reaching a state of independence.